gripfastistech/FileIndexer/README.md

 Installation
 ------------
-To install FileIndexer, simply clone this repo to your extensions/ directory and add the following line to your LocalSettings.php:
+To install FileIndexer, clone this repo to your extensions/ directory and add the following line to your LocalSettings.php:

 	require_once "$IP/extensions/FileIndexer/FileIndexer.php";

+Then install all dependencies listed on FilIndexer.config.php (lines 59-66).

 Configuration
 -------------